Personal Health Information Center for "Your" Meaningful Use

 1. Download your information on your own computer.

-3. Use SunCoast RHIO to securely send your information to your provider on your behalf using a secure and encrypted HIPAA compliant messaging system.*
+3. Use SunCoast RHIO to download for you so you can securely send your information to your provider using a secure and encrypted HIPAA compliant messaging system.*

 * Contact us for more information if interested in number 3.
-This is a fee based service.
-Our charges are one time $5 set up for current Blue Button Information to prepare for sending to your provider; then $3 for every "send" activity.
 You will need to complete an HHS Consent Form (we supply).

 ** This Blue Button entry portal is optimized for Medicare Beneficiaries.
 For Military Users of Blue Button, please use this link.